Last Revised: March 07, 2022

 Customs Brokers/Freight forwarders

 - Import of material into another country may require a customs broker.
-The University’s approved Customs Brokers/Freight forwarders Priority World Wide or Geodis may be able assist:
+The University has two approved Customs Brokers/Freight forwarders. eShip, the University's shipping program also offers broker support.

 *Priority World Wide does not handle shipments containing animal specimen or involved in animal testing.